|tooting commons [photo:7t]|

 |the compressed dirt surface on the southern stretch (side 2) [photo:7t]|

 The route consists of running three, anti-clockwise, triangular laps plus there's a little tail at the top of the triangle which is only used for the start and finish.
 From what I've read it seems to be known locally as the Tooting Triangle.
 Underfoot you'll mostly find tarmac paths but the southern edge of the triangle has a slightly different surface which I can only describe as very compressed dirt - it was a little springy and I really enjoyed running on it.
 For footwear, I'd say that standard road shoes will be fine all year round.
 Buggy runners will be fine on the course but there is a note on the official route page that says that due to the bollards and narrow sections on the southern side of the course, this course is not suitable for large running buggies.
+(Update: I took part with our standard sized running buggy in 2021 and was able to squeeze through the gaps - a double width buggy probably wouldn't get through)

 |the south-east corner near the lido [photo:7t]|

-The run is marshalled at each corner, but there were no signs put out around the course because the route is so easy to follow that they are simply not required.
+The event is marshalled at each corner, but there were no signs put out around the course because the route is so easy to follow that they are simply not required.
 The path at the start is fairly narrow and I was very impressed that there was an effort made to sort runners into approximate finish times at the start to make everything go off just a little smoother.
 The three sides of the triangle can be described in the following ways;

 Side 1: This is the widest of the paths and it is also a people-cyclist shared-use path.
 Runners pass the children's playground, the lake, and tennis courts then continue right to the end where they pass the car park as they reach the South-Western corner of the course and take a 90 degrees turn to the left.
 The route feels like it briefly leaves the boundary of the common at this point.